Pivoting from Crisis to Collaborative Leadership, Roles You Need to Lean Into, and a FREE Tool to Help You

 - Coronavirus Response Resources for Pastors

 Getting clarity about what you MUST own makes it simple to decide what to delegate.
 4 Roles a Senior Pastor Can’t Delegate is a practical resource to help you clearly define your essential duties and responsibilities.
-Subscribe to the podcast to get it for free!

 - 4 Roles a Senior Pastor Can’t Delegate podcast series